Fri 05 Jun

 The European Court on Human Rights and Mental Health (1350 pages, September 2024).

-We are delighted to announce that Edge director, author & former CQC MCA specialist advisor, Steven Richards.
 Steven will discuss a variety of the latest DoLS news & developments.

 Steven is a Director of Edge & has worked in the mental health field for over 20 years, both for the NHS & voluntary sector.
 He has been an in-patient advocate for Mind & as an advocate Steven represented directly before the Court of Protection.
 Steven was a Mental Health Act Reviewer with the Care Quality Commission for over 10 years & also worked with the CQC as a specialist advisor on the Mental Capacity Act & DoLS.

 He delivers training on the Mental Capacity Act & Mental Health Act across England and Wales to health & social care professionals.
 Steven has experience of training a wide variety of services including local authorities, ICBs, NHS Trusts, the police, hospices & prison health services.
-He has spoken at a series of Health Education England conferences on the MCA at the end of life & delivered training on the draft Liberty Protection Safeguards bill to members of the House of Lords
+He has spoken at a series of Health Education England conferences on the MCA at the end of life & delivered training on the draft Liberty Protection Safeguards bill to members of the House of Lords.

 ** News - FREE BIA Database for Practising BIAs - click HERE to join **